rohitbisht01/custom-react-hooks/Readme.md

 - <a name="useResponsive"></a> **useResponsive**: It returns the device type (isMobile, isTablet, isDesktop) depending upon the window width.

 - <a name="useScript"></a> **useScript**: It is useful for dynamically loading external JavaScript scripts into a React component.

+- <a name="Highlight Text on Selection"></a> **Highlight Text on Selection**: Hook in React that will return the selected text on the web page and the coordinates of the selection so that a popup can be shown to Tweet the selected text just like Medium.